lizaitang/ZAITANGLI/index.md

 ---

 ## About Me
-I am a Ph.D. candidate in Computer Science and Engineering at The Chinese University of Hong Kong (CUHK), advised by Prof. Michael R. Lyu.
+I am a Ph.D. candidate in Computer Science and Engineering at The Chinese University of Hong Kong (CUHK).
+I am advised by Prof. Tsung-Yi Ho and co-supervised by Dr. Pin-Yu Chen from IBM.
 My research focuses on **trustworthiness in Large Language Models (LLMs)**, including robustness evaluation, jailbreak risk quantification, and adversarial perturbation analysis.

 ---